dliutyi/YuDiMath/INSTRUCTIONS.md

 ---

-### [ ] Step 11.5: Optimize Implicit Plot Performance
+### [x] Step 11.5: Optimize Implicit Plot Performance
 **Task**: Optimize implicit plot evaluation and rendering for performance.

 **Implementation**:
-- Implement adaptive grid resolution (finer near contours, coarser elsewhere)
+- [x] Implement adaptive grid resolution (zoom-aware scaling)
-- Cache equation evaluations where possible
+- [x] Cache equation evaluations where possible (implicitCache.ts)
-- Optimize contour finding algorithm
+- [x] Optimize contour finding algorithm
-- Use progressive rendering for large implicit plots
+- [ ] Use progressive rendering for large implicit plots (deferred - see note below)
-- Consider Web Workers for heavy computation (optional)
+- [ ] Consider Web Workers for heavy computation (optional)
-- Add performance monitoring for implicit plots
+- [ ] Add performance monitoring for implicit plots

+**Note on Progressive Rendering**: Progressive rendering (showing partial results as they're calculated) is deferred for now.
+It would require refactoring `findContourPoints` to be async/chunked and using `requestAnimationFrame` to render incrementally.
+Estimated effort: 2-3 hours.
+The current caching implementation provides good performance for most use cases.

 **Tests**:
 - Test performance with simple implicit equations